-- We provided assistance to ~10,000 customers in Australia to help them manage and emerge from periods of financial difficulty. - In Cambodia, WING mobile banking has enabled more than 180,000 people to access basic banking services, many who previously had little or no access to financial services. - Across our region, we continue to improve the accessibility of our products and services for people with disabilities and non-English speaking customers, for example nine of our most commonly used product brochures are now available to our customers in Braille, large prints and audio CD format - We were recognised by Canstar Cannex as Australia's number one bank for Customer Satisfaction, amongst our Australian peers.
+- We provided assistance to ~10,000 customers in Australia to help them manage and emerge from periods of financial difficulty. - 2,700 ATMs are audio enabled in Australia and 600 in New Zealand.
+These aim to help make banking simpler and more convenient for the diverse needs of our customers. - Our ANZ goMoneyTM application for the iPhone was enhanced to support accessibility tools designed for the vision impaired, such as VoiceOver and visual 'zooms'. - Across our region, we continue to improve the accessibility of our products and services for people with disabilities and non-English speaking customers, for example nine of our most commonly used product brochures are now available to our customers in Braille, large prints and audio CD format.